RealMaxJoannes/RAM-CPU-Disk-Eater/README.md

 For the people who use the most modern PC, You are completely fine, maybe a few lagging and stuttering, but that's about it.

-Use it at your own risk, or be a redneck if you are a reckless guy, Either way, stay safe.
+Use it at your own risk, even if you are a reckless guy, Either way, stay safe.